 Employees who are misclassified may bring a civil lawsuit to recover lost wages and other damages.

 Workers who think they may be misclassified would be wise to seek the advice of an experienced employment law lawyer.
 An attorney will be able to evaluate the situation and determine whether a potential labor law violation exists.
-Most wage-and-hour lawyers offer clients a free initial consultation.
+Most wage-and-hour lawyers offer clients a consultation.